 There has never been a better time to add perfectly-ripe, plump, tasty homegrown berries to your garden.
 New, more compact-sized plants and improved varieties have made growing berries even easier and more rewarding.
-We grow our berries in a special soil mix crafted especially for edibles, so your plants will flower and fruit more in their first year in your garden.
+We grow our berries in a special soil mix crafted especially for edibles.
+Therefore, your plants will flower and fruit more in their first year in your garden.

 If you’ve been growing berries forever, try a few of the new varieties.
-If you’ve never grown berries, make this the year you turn your backyard into your own farmer’s market with the freshest crops at your fingertips.
+If you've never grown berries, make this the year.
+Turn your backyard into your own farmer's market with the freshest crops at your fingertips.

 Berries are so easy to grow–when you know a few, old-timey tricks!
 These are just a few of the many excellent varieties we offer (go digging online for more).
 If you have questions or need specific advice for your zone, please leave a comment below.

 Tips and Tricks: Blueberries aren’t difficult to grow, but they do have some special requirements.